Q: What do genital warts look like?

 A: The genital growths associated with the high risk strains are called bowenoid papulosis.
-Bowenoid papulosis lesions are usually smaller and fewer in number compared to genital warts caused by the low risk strains The only way to document with certainly whether the growth s contain high or low risk strains is to do a biopsy and to get HPV DNA typing.
+Bowenoid papulosis lesions are usually smaller and fewer in number compared to genital warts caused by the low risk strains.
+The genital growths associated with the low risk strains tend to be greater in number, larger in size, and are highly contagious.
+The only way to document with certainty whether the growth contains high or low risk strains is to do a biopsy and to get HPV DNA typing.

 Q: What percentage of cases of genital warts are associated with high risk strains that look like they may be more aggressive?